nhsconnect/FHIR-NRLS-API/pages/development/pointer_data_model/resources_reference.md

 **Additional Guidance**

-The format of the pointer identifier (ID) is under the control of the NRL service and consumers should treat the identifier as an opaque.
-In other words, the client should not make assumptions about the structure of the identifier.
+The format of the pointer identifier (ID) is under the control of the NRL service and the client should not make assumptions about the structure of the identifier.

 If the pointer was ever to be migrated to a different NRL service instance then it is possible that its ID might change to avoid clashes with pointers on the target NRL service.